Day 10 – Buchanan, VA to Catawba, VA

 June 5, 2006

 My rear wheel was flat again when I woke up, so I spent the whole morning working on some mechanical issues.
-I was expecting this to happen soon – it was the last of the two tubes that I picked up in Williamsburg that didn’t fit correctly.
+I was expecting this to happen soon – on the wheel I had the last of the two tubes that I picked up in Williamsburg that didn’t fit correctly.
 So I had to fix that.
-Now I’m worried about the durability of the tire itself – it has seen some wear and tear from being pried off and on so much, and the sides near the bead are weak from riding it on low pressure for a few days.
+Now I’m worried about the durability of the tire itself – it has seen some wear and tear from being pried off and on so much, and the sides near the bead are weak from riding on it with low pressure for a few days.

-While I had the tools out, I wanted to take a look at the front wheel.
+I wanted to take a look at the front wheel too.
 I noticed a rattling sound yesterday, and saw that a spoke was quite loose.
 I went ahead and tightened it, but this messed up the tension of the whole wheel.
 It started to wobble and drag on the brake pad.
 I’m not a bicycle mechanic and don’t have any experience truing wheels, so I gave myself a little crash course.
-Basically you have to adjust the tension of each individual spoke until you establish a balance among them, until the wheel is properly balanced and turns straight – easier said than done for me.
-It took me a bit of time to get it running smoothly again, but still not quite perfect.
+Basically you have to adjust the tension of each individual spoke until you establish a balance among them.
+It’s a matter of trial-and-error until the wheel is properly balanced and turns straight – easier said than done for me.
+It took me a bit of time to get it running smoothly again, but it still wasn’t perfect.

-After all that, I stopped at the library to take a look at my journal and email… and as you’ve probably guessed by now, I didn’t start riding until mid afternoon.
+After spending a lot of time this morning those repairs, I stopped at a library to take a look at my journal and email… so I didn’t start riding until mid afternoon.
 The weather was considerably cooler and cloudy, but dry.
 The wind was annoying at times.
-It’s also the first day I’ve ridden in anything more than a t-shirt – I threw on my long-sleeved t-shirt as well.
+It’s also the first day I’ve ridden in anything more than a T-shirt – it was a little chilly so I put on my long-sleeved shirt too.

 So I remembered that there’s a restaurant nearby that used to let hikers stay in a gazebo on the property.
-I rode on over there, and it was closed (As expected), but there was a guy out back, hosing off some floor mats or something.
+I rode on over there, and it was closed (As expected on a Sunday), but there was a guy out back, hosing off some floor mats or something.
 I asked him how to get in touch with the owner/manager, and he pointed me to the house right next door.
-I went next door, rang the doorbell, and the guy came out and said “Sure, you can stay there,” in an all but a 20 second conversation.
+I went next door, rang the doorbell, and the guy came out and said “Sure, you can stay there.”
+My conversation with the owner was only about 20 seconds, but it landed me a sweet gazebo to camp at for the night.
 Life is good.

 View Larger Map